M-griffin/Oblivion2-XRM/docs/source/index.rst

 The default theme template and menu prompt in action while switching menus.
 The menu system is still pretty raw and a lot of logic still needs to be completed.

+..
+Important:: This is a preview of the development work, It's not a fully functional system You can browse Menu's, and some initial sysop functions such as the User, Menu, Message and Level editors.
+  With the Full Screen Message editor in the works.

 .. image:: http://i.imgur.com/GxcX1gl.png
    :alt: Screenshot